frank26080115/Bones-3D-Printer/other_pages/externalmosfet.md

 ## AC Power?

 MOSFETs cannot be used with **A**lternating **C**urrent most of the time.
 The way that MOSFETs are constructed means that if you try to reverse the current, it cannot be stopped, even if the MOSFET is OFF.
-This is because the way the silicon must be arranged inside a MOSFET also forms a diode, this is called a **body diode** and cannot be avoided.
+This is because the way the silicon must be arranged inside a MOSFET also involves a diode, this is called a **body diode** [(Wikipedia article)](https://en.wikipedia.org/wiki/Power_MOSFET#Body_diode) and cannot be avoided, if this diode is missing, the MOSFET could become stuck ON.

 There's also a whole bunch of other reasons that makes it a bad idea.
 I can't think of a way to hook up AC power to a MOSFET without blowing up the gate.
+The gate voltage is referenced to the voltage at the source pin, so even if you had only 3V at the gate, but -100V at the source pin, your gate will fail because the difference is 105 volts.
+Of course there are solutions to this problem but you are better off using the right components for the right job.

 Big 3D printer builders might want to use AC because the AC is usually 120V or 220V, much higher, so it can drive a much more powerful heated bed.
 To switch AC on or off, you want to use a relay.
 But a typical relay is not a good idea, they don't like switching high voltages very often.
 This is because high voltages will spark, and sparking will slowly damage the relay contacts.
-To get around this, there's a device called a SSR, **S**olid **S**tate **R**elay.
+To get around this, there's a device called a SSR, **S**olid-**S**tate **R**elay [(Wikipedia article)](https://en.wikipedia.org/wiki/Solid-state_relay).

 ![](../images/lessonexternalmosfet/ssr.png)

-SSRs are typically built with a optocouplers controlling a TRIAC (**tri**ode for **a**lternating **c**urrent).
+SSRs are typically built with a optocouplers controlling a TRIAC (**tri**ode for **a**lternating **c**urrent) [(Wikipedia article)](https://en.wikipedia.org/wiki/TRIAC).
 TRIACs are semiconductor switches designed specifically for AC.
 The scary part is that once a TRIAC is turned ON, it cannot be turned off until the AC voltage hits zero volts.
 But the good news is that... by definition, AC must hit zero volts once in a while, otherwise it wouldn't be alternating... you can't go from being positive to being negative without being zero somewhere in the middle.

 I don't recommend you try playing with AC powered heated beds, you definitely don't need it.
 Cheap SSRs, or improperly cooled SSRs (they get HOT, they must have a heatsink, maybe even a cooling fan), could fail and cause an unstoppable thermal runaway, leading to a fire or a burn.